Industry Research Fellowships frequently asked questions

 When can the Advance Queensland Industry Research Fellowship project commence?

-Fellowships must commence after the notification of the award, and no later than 1 July 2020.
+Fellowships must commence no later than six months after notification of the award.
 Please provide an estimated commencement date in the application form, and the actual commencement date will be confirmed if the application is successful.
 Costs incurred before the fellowship is approved will not be reimbursed.

 Can Advance Queensland Industry Research Fellowship funding be used to employ a research assistant?